He Has Heard

 Maybe you have been in that situation where you have poured your heart out to another, yet at the end of the conversation, you went away thinking, "They did not hear me."
 But, oh how your soul sings when you feel that your heart's cry has been truly heard!
 It makes all the difference.

 God has heard.
 More than mere listening, the God of this universe has heard your cry in the secret moments of dark hours.
-When all the world around you seems to have become deaf to your pain, God has heard.
+When all the world around seems deaf to your pain, God has heard.

 Psalm 116:1-7 (ESV)—I love the LORD, because he has heard my voice and my pleas for mercy.
 Because he inclined his ear to me, therefore I will call on him as long as I live.
 The snares of death encompassed me; the pangs of Sheol laid hold on me; I suffered distress and anguish.
 Then I called on the name of the LORD: “O LORD, I pray, deliver my soul!”
 Gracious is the LORD, and righteous; our God is merciful.
 The LORD preserves the simple; when I was brought low, he saved me.
 Return, O my soul, to your rest; for the LORD has dealt bountifully with you.